Avocado Chips

 Scoop and press

 Scoop about a tablespoon of avocado mixture onto a parchment lined baking tray.
 Using the back of a spoon or spatula, press down the batter to flatten.
-You may need to spray the back of the spoon or spatula with cooking oil in order to keep the mixture from sticking.
+Spray the back of the spoon with cooking oil so the mixture doesn’t stick.
 Space about 2 inches apart.

 These turned out really tasty and have a great crunch.
 I liked them best fresh out of the oven, but they still held up okay the next day after I stored them in an airtight container.